Maggie Spencer

 Through cultural revolutions, including the civil-rights movement, the Vietnam War, the struggle for gender equality, and the fall of Communism, my generation developed a defiance of the norm with outlandish culture and pronounced urbanity.

-Whether it is cosmic 50’s, psychedelic 60’s, graffiti 70’s, or the aging boomers’ desire for a simpler “Feng Shui” way of life, I strive to capture the exhilarating mood that defined my life.
+Whether it was cosmic 50’s, psychedelic 60’s, graffiti 70’s, or the aging boomers’ desire for a simpler “Feng Shui” way of life, I strove to capture the exhilarating mood that defined my life.

-I love working with color and texture.
-I continually learn new glass techniques that keep my art work evolving, energetic and exciting.
-I fire my kiln every day, experimenting and observing how the glass reacts with other objects, such as copper, steel, and basic elements.
+I still love working with color and texture.
+I continually learn new art techniques and mediums that keep my art work evolving, energetic and exciting.

-I live and work in Laguna Beach, California.
-My Artwork resides with many prominent private collectors in California, Texas, New York, and internationally.
-I also have taught Art Classes in the technique of Glass Art.
+My Artwork continues to reside with many prominent private collectors in California, Texas, New York, and internationally.